shezcode/siljoq/README.md

 ## About

-Landing & Product page for a mock startup. &nbsp;
+Landing & Product page for a mock startup.

-Design oriented. &nbsp;
+Design oriented.

-Most of the stuff is non-functional. &nbsp;
+Most of the stuff is non-functional.